General meaning

 Abrupt spaces symbolize the wall encountered by the decision.

-Mountain, impressive administrative building, headquarters of a large structure, difficult border to cross, physical barrier, or forbidden zone.
+The Mountain, an imposing administrative building, the headquarters of a large structure, a difficult border to cross, a physical barrier, or a forbidden zone.
 These places express the sensation of hitting something massive, which does not yield when one plants the scythe.
 They represent the inertia, slowness, and solidity of the obstacles at play.

 Personality